fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 _Note: if you're following along in a Playground, you might have noticed that our `checkDay()` function no longer seems so useless!_

-Right.
+That's handy.
 Now let's also create a function that takes us back in time 24 hours to the previous day.

 ```swift
 enum Day: Int {